jdrichardstech/100-days-of-code/log.md

 **Today's Progress**:
 * Started day practicing some of the Big O challenges in the "Cracking the Coding Interview" book.
+* Pushing through the vanilla JS exercises section of FCC.
+Seeing how far I can get.
+* Late night helped some beginners with some of the coding problems on FreeCodeCamp.
+First time I've been brave enough and felt I could help.
+Will have to practice that more often.

 **Thoughts**:
 * Big O made a little more sense today.
 Got all the problems I went over correct except for one.
 2 for loops 2 arrays in argument.
 Each for loop covers a separate array.
 Easy to think O(Nsquared) but wrong.
 O(ab).
 One must account for the two arrays.
+* Feel like I should be building something or continuing with the react native tutorials but feeling guilty that my javascript basis and algorithms are lacking.
+Takes me too long to solve things that shouldn't be so difficult.
+So today will push through JS exercises & see if it helps me to level up in that area.
+Frustrating because instead of starting in the middle or at my level I want to push through every one step by step.
+May remember something I forgot even on the simplest levels.